hudmol/as_history/README.md

 An ArchivesSpace plugin that adds revision histories for major record types.

-Developed by Hudson Molonglo in collaboration with GAIA Resources as part of the Queensland State Archives Digital Archiving Program project.
+Developed by Hudson Molonglo in collaboration with Gaia Resources as part of the Queensland State Archives Digital Archiving Program project.